Coworking Profit and Loss Overview

 5 Common Coworking Profits

 The owners of coworking make money selling a number of services.
+These are some of the main few.

 1. Renting out desks to various creative entrepreneurs and freelancers - this makes approximately 36% of revenue